docker/attest/README.md

 There are two builtin functions provided by `attest` that can be used to help with policy evaluation:
 - `attest.fetch(predicate_type)`: fetches all attestations for the input image with the given predicate type.
 For example, `attest.fetch("https://spdx.dev/Document")` will fetch all SPDX SBOM attestations for the input image.
-- `attest.verify(attestation, options)`: verifies the DSSE envelope layer of the given attestation, and returns the statement.
+- `attest.verify(attestation, options)`: verifies the DSSE envelope of the given attestation, and returns the statement.
 The options object can contain the following fields:
   - `keys` (array): keys to use for signature verification.
 Each key contains the following fields:
     - `id` (string): the key ID as specified in [Public Key IDs](#public-key-ids)
     - `key` (string): the PEM-encoded public key